-Car shoppers looking for a great deal on a used, late-model vehicle will find plenty of choices today as more vehicles have been coming off lease, according to a recent iSeeCars.com study.
+Car shoppers looking for a great deal on a used, late-model vehicle will find plenty of choices today as more vehicles have been coming off lease, according to a recent iSeeCars study.

-The best way to snag a great deal is to shop for cars that might not win any popularity contests, says Phong Ly, CEO of iSeeCars.com:
+The best way to snag a great deal is to shop for cars that might not win any popularity contests, says Phong Ly, CEO of iSeeCars:

-For the study, iSeeCars.com looked at more than 4.8 million car sales from recent years and winnowed its list of depreciating models to those that had the greatest loss in value after three years.
+For the study, iSeeCars.com looked at millions of car sales from recent years and winnowed its list of depreciating models to those that had the greatest loss in value after three years.
 Typically, that is the age at which leased cars enter the used car market.

-All of the top 10 vehicles on the iSeeCars.com list depreciated more than 1.4 times the 38.2% average three-year depreciation for all vehicles.
-These cars that made the list are:
+All of the top 10 vehicles on the iSeeCars list depreciated more than 1.3 times the 39.1% average three-year depreciation for all vehicles.
+The cars that made the list are:

 - Audi A6: The value of a 3-year-old model depreciates by 55.8% (to an average price of $27,890)